cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

 ### Incompatible with

-- Any mod that drastically changes crab pot’s fish catch rate.
+- Any mod that drastically changes crab pot’s fish catch rate or behavior.

 ## Known issues